-Pennsylvania is a world leader in agriculture, a critical industry to both our national security and national economy.
-Maintaining this position requires that our elected officials do whatever they can to ensure farmers have all the resources they need to do their job effectively.
+Pennsylvania is a world leader in agriculture, a critical industry to both our national security and economy.
+Maintaining this leadership position requires that our elected officials work hard to ensure that farmers have all the necessary resources.

 Today’s farmers face many difficult challenges.
-Overregulation is probably the one I hear most about.
+Overregulation is probably the one Lou hears most about.

 The Environmental Protection Agency’s overregulation of the Chesapeake Bay watershed, especially the Total Maximum Daily Load (TMDL) requirement, is problematic for farmers.
 These regulations are designed to limit certain materials from ending up in the Chesapeake Bay.
 As is too often the case, the EPA has not taken into consideration the economic impact of their regulations on the agriculture community.